vmic2002/TextEditor/README.md

 [Victor Micha](https://github.com/vmic2002)

 ## About
-TextEditor coded in Java.
+TextEditor coded in Java using the Eclipse IDE.
 Using [Stanford's acm library](https://cs.stanford.edu/people/eroberts/jtf/), more specifically the [acm.graphics package](https://cs.stanford.edu/people/eroberts/jtf/rationale/GraphicsPackage.html).

 This is an ongoing project.
 Supports importing text file from your computer into this TextEditor.
 Can also save from this TextEditor to a text file in your computer.